zeedz-gmbh/zeedz-flow-contracts/README.md

 # Zeedz

-This repository contains the Cadence contracts & flow-js test cases for the ZeedzINO NFT Contract and the ZeedzItem contract.
+This repository contains the Cadence contracts & their respective flow-js test cases.

 ## What is Zeedz